Skip to main content

 At Stokes & Kopitsky, our attorneys have years of experience in negotiating with all types of health care plans and government administrators.
 We know Georgia law, and we will use it to your best advantage to make sure you don’t have to repay any plan or agency any more than absolutely necessary out of your settlement or award.

 We answer our phones 24/7, and your consultation is free.
 If we accept your case, we advance all costs, and there is no fee unless and until we obtain a settlement or court award for you.
-Please call us toll-free at 800-700-5050 for highly qualified, experienced, caring legal help.
+Please call us at 404-892-0011 for highly qualified, experienced, caring legal help.

 Share This Page: